QuantumMaterialsModelling/bands4vasp/README.md

 ***

 ## Getting started

-For the installation of bands4vasp the bands4vasp_v*.tar.gz, the install.sh files are needed.
+For the installation _bands4vasp_v1.0.tar.gz_ and _install.sh_ are needed.
 The installation starts with an execution of the install.sh file

 _=> ./install.sh_